Oktay Rıfat Horozcu

 Ali Oktay Rifat, better known as Oktay Rifat, (10 June 1914 – 18 April 1988) was a Turkish writer and playwright, and one of the forefront poets of modern Turkish poetry since the late 1930s.
 He was the founder of the Garip movement, together with Orhan Veli and Melih Cevdet.

 Oktay Rifat had a great influence on modern Turkish poetry, standing outside traditional poetic conventions and creating a new movement.

 Early life

 Oktay Rifat was born on 10 June 1914 in the city of Trabzon, son of poet and linguist Samih Rifat, who was also governor of Trabzon.

+He was raised in a family that included many artists and writers.
+His great-grandfather Macar Hurşid Bey was a composer well versed in both Turkish and western music, and his grandfather Colonel Hasan Rıfat Bey was interested in poetry.

-He graduated from Ankara Erkek Lisesi (Ankara Highschool) in 1932, and completed a Bachelor of Law from the University of Ankara.
-He was appointed to Paris, France by the State Ministry to do his PhD, however came back after three years without completing his degree due to outbreak of World War II.
+He graduated from Ankara Erkek Lisesi (Ankara High School) in 1932, and while he was a student of Ahmet Hamdi Tanpınar in high school, he wrote his first poems.
+He completed a Bachelor of Law from the University of Ankara but he did not lose his interest in literature and his passion for writing.
+In 1937, he was appointed to Paris, France by the State Ministry to do his PhD, however came back after three years without completing his degree due to outbreak of World War II.

 He moved to Istanbul in 1955, and started to work as a legal adviser for the Turkish State Railways in 1961.
 He retired in 1973, and died in Istanbul on 18 April 1988.
 He was interred at Karacaahmet Cemetery in Üsküdar district of Istanbul.